Buklog: Story

-The Buklog folklore talks of Jobrael, a half-human and half-diety being, who lived for 1,000 years.
+The Buklog folklore talks of Jobrael, a half-human and half-deity being, who lived for 1,000 years.
 One day, Diwata Magbabaya, the supreme god who created heaven and earth, ordered Jobrael to return to heaven because he exceeded his time to stay on earth.
 Jobrael disobeyed, so Magbabaya get him arrested and locked up.

 To punish Jobrael further, Magbabaya then made a curse on Jobrael's son that he will only be able to stay on earth for 7 years.
 Worried of the short period of time, Jobrael got his son quickly married.

 Upon learning the curse, Jobrael son's wife insisted they have to make sacrifices for 7 years.
 On the first year, the wife instructed the villagers to place a cross facing east, and offer betel and lime.
 The following year, the locals made an altar decorated with leaves from a palm tree, with chicken blood, eggs, rice, pork and wine offerings.
 On the third year, the wife asked the villagers to make a new altar decorated with black and yellow cloth, and to cut wood and make carvings on it.
 The following year, the locals offered a jar with a bamboo stick on it.
 On the fifth year, the wife instructed the villagers to make wooden pillars.
 The following year, the locals went to the forest to collect bayug wood to be used as a mortar, and then placed under the house and covered with nipa leaves.
 On the seventh year, the wife instructed the villagers to collect wood from the forest to create a stage.

 Having seen the sacrifices made by Jobrael son's wife and the villagers for 7 years, Magbabaya later on changed his mind.
 He let Jobrael's son stay on earth to be with his wife, until the time that they had children and grandchildren.